Psychology Curriculum

-The point of learning psychology is to understand oneself (and therefore understand others).
+The main point of learning psychology is to understand oneself.
+In doing so, one can also understand others.
 The mind is a vast continent that many people leave unexplored.
-They don’t realize that, once one begins to explore this inner continent, it reveals enormous resources, countless opportunities for new understanding, and even more amazing lives.
+They don’t realize that, once one begins to explore this inner realm, it reveals enormous resources, countless opportunities for new understanding, and even more amazing lives.

-Ultimately, happiness is our highest moral purpose; Ayn Rand was on the mark.
+Ultimately, happiness is our highest moral purpose; once again Ayn Rand was on the mark, in line with a non-sacrificial ethics.
 We can best ensure this purpose by achieving authentic self-esteem.
-We can acquire a set of psychological principles that can guide us and aid in dealing appropriately and beneficially with our thoughts, emotions, and behaviors, as well as with our relationships with others, and with reality itself.
+We can also acquire a set of psychological principles to guide us and aid in beneficially dealing with our thoughts, emotions, and behaviors, as well as our relationships with others, and with reality itself.
+Like philosophy, psychology is rather all-encompassing.
+Everyone is thus a student of these disciplines, whether they know it or not!

-Psychology, like philosophy, also deals with examination of human nature.
-In addition to examining conscious beliefs and convictions, psychology deals with subconscious processes and resultant behaviors.
-Ethics is the branch of philosophy in which psychology tends to be most intertwined.
+Psychology, like philosophy, examines human nature.
+In addition to inspecting conscious beliefs, convictions, and intentions, psychology deals with subconscious processes and resultant behaviors.
+The philosophical branch of ethics is most intertwined with psychology.
 In general a thorough study of psychology includes (but is not limited to) the subjects listed below; each has a short description.

-The knowledge acquired and the possibilities for self-exploration and self-understanding provided in this program are ideal for those who desire to become more integrated (for example, more balanced, resourceful, insightful, and empathetic) and actualize their full potential—to get the most out of their precious lives.
+The knowledge acquired and the possibilities for self-exploration and self-understanding provided in this program are ideal for those who desire to become more integrated and actualize their potential—essentially, to get the most out of their precious lives.
+Dan Siegel BRIE acronym is apropos here: one can become more balanced, resourceful, insightful, and empathetic.

 If you have any questions or comments, please email me at info@logicallearning.net.